21 Parks and Gardens to Visit in Paris, France

 • RER C – Gare d’Austerlitz

-• Macaron Hoarder Insider Tip: Jardin des Plantes is another must-see destination during the spring!
+• NEP Insider Tip: Jardin des Plantes is another must-see destination during the spring!
 In addition to the gardens, there’s also a zoo, the Natural History Museum, and the Museum of Rocks and Minerals (Galerie de Minéralogie et de Géologie).

 • Additional Information: Jardin des Plantes website